Aisling Bea

-Aisling Clíodhnadh O'Sullivan (born 16 March 1984), known professionally as Aisling Bea (/ˈæʃlɪŋ 'bi:/ ASH-ling-_-BEE), is an Irish comedian, actor and writer.
+Aisling Clíodhnadh O'Sullivan (born 16 March 1984), known professionally as Aisling Bea (/ˈæʃlɪŋ 'bi:/ ASH-ling-_-BEE), is an Irish comedian, actress and screenwriter.
 She created, wrote and starred in the comedy series This Way Up on Channel 4.
-As a stand-up comedian, she won the "So You Think You're Funny?" award at the Edinburgh Fringe Festival in 2012, being only the second woman to win the award in its then twenty-five year history.
-She also regularly appears on light entertainment comedy panel shows such as QI and 8 Out of 10 Cats.
+As a stand-up comedian, she won the So You Think You're Funny award at the Edinburgh Festival Fringe in 2012, being only the second woman to win the award in its then-25-year history.
+She also appears regularly on light entertainment comedy panel shows such as QI and 8 Out of 10 Cats.

 Early life and education

-Bea was born in Kildare, Ireland.
+Bea was born Aisling Cliodhnadh O'Sullivan in Kildare, Ireland.
 Her father, Brian, was a horse veterinarian who died by suicide when Bea was three years old; she was not told how he had died until she was 13.
 She adopted the stage surname "Bea" as a tribute to her father, taking it from a short form of his first name.
 Bea and her younger sister, Sinéad, were raised by their mother, Helen (née Moloney), a secondary school teacher who had previously trained jockeys at the Racing Academy and Centre of Education and was herself a professional jockey.
 Her family was "obsessed" with horses and race meetings.

-In her youth, Bea worked as a tour guide at the Irish National Stud, but knew from a young age that she was not interested in the horse racing industry and instead loved performing.
+In her youth, Bea worked as a tour guide at the Irish National Stud.
+However, she knew from a young age that she was not interested in the horse racing industry; instead, she had a passion for performing.
 Her great-aunt was playwright Siobhán Ní Shúilleabháin, and musician Liam O'Flynn was a family friend.

 Bea was educated at Presentation Secondary School, Kildare Town, a Catholic school, and studied French and philosophy at Trinity College Dublin.
 While there, she was part of a student sketch comedy group.
 She then studied at the London Academy of Music and Dramatic Art (LAMDA).